25 Ideas Under $5 for Summer Fun With Kids in Charlotte

 Cool off roller skating at Kate's Skating Rink in Gaston County.

-Located across from BB&T Ballpark on Church Street, you can splash in the waterfall and run through the mist.
+Located across from BB&T Ballpark on Church Street, you can splash in the waterfall and run through the mist at Romare Bearden Park.
 Bonus points if you bring a blanket and a picnic lunch or a ball to toss—there’s plenty of space to spread out.
 And just across from ImaginOn on Seventh Street is First Ward Park complete with splash pad and green space.
 Both parks host live music on various dates throughout the summer.

 11. Watch planes take off and land.